cacrane07/GCI_ultrasound/README.md

 ## Approach

 Our group has proposed using an ultrasonic sensor that emits ultrasound waves to treat cyanobacteria.
 The ultrasound waves disrupt the buoyancy of the blooms by bursting their gas vesicles.
-This apporach allows the blooms to be slowly treated without further harming the environment.
-We want out sensor to emit an adjustable range of frequencies that can be adjusted to operate in a range that does not cause harm to local freshwater organisms.
+This approach allows the blooms to be slowly treated without further harming the environment.
+We want our sensor to emit an adjustable range of frequencies that can be adjusted to operate in a range that does not cause harm to local freshwater organisms.

 ## Specification